CivicActions/ssp-toolkit/docs/ssp.md

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  AWS reviews and analyzes information system audit records on at least a weekly basis for indications of inappropriate or unusual activity.

 ### Part b)

-#### Drupal specific control support
+#### CivicActions Responsibility

-Any significant findings observed during the inspection are reported to the CivicActions security team.
+Any significant findings observed during the inspection are reported to CivicActions Security.
 If these are considered to constitute a security incident, then the Incident Response process is invoked as described in the implementation of the Incident Response Plan (IR-8).

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  The logging tool sends security event alert notifications to AWS Security personnel.